ehehalt/conway/README.md

 ## Solutions

 The first solution (for example *Ruby 1*) works with two classes, one for the grid and one for the game.
-The grid class is a 2D interface on an 1D array.
+The grid class use a array to store the cell information.

 ## Benchmarks